SwapnilChoudhary/Javascript-Basics/README.md

 Performance: JavaScript does not provide the same level of performance as offered by many traditional languages as a complex program written in JavaScript would be comparatively slow.
 But as JavaScript is used to perform simple tasks in a browser, so performance is not considered a big restriction in its use.
 Complexity: To master a scripting language, programmers must have a thorough knowledge of all the programming concepts, core language objects, and client and server-side objects otherwise it would be difficult for them to write advanced scripts using JavaScript.
 Weak error handling and type checking facilities: It is a weakly typed language as there is no need to specify the data type of the variable.
 So wrong type checking is not performed by compile.

+JavaScript is considered lightweight due to the fact that it has low CPU usage, is easy to implement, and has a minimalist syntax.
+Minimalist syntax as in, has no data types.
+Everything is treated here as an object.
+It is very easy to learn because of its syntax similar to C++ and Java.

+A lightweight language does not consume much of your CPU’s resources.
+It doesn’t put excess strain on your CPU or RAM.
+JavaScript runs in the browser even though it has complex paradigms and logic which means it uses fewer resources than other languages.
+For example, NodeJs, a variation of JavaScript not only performs faster computations but also uses fewer resources than its counterparts such as Dart or Java.

+Additionally, when compared with other programming languages, it has fewer in-built libraries or frameworks, contributing as another reason for it being lightweight.
+However, this brings a drawback in that we need to incorporate external libraries and frameworks.